alexcarron/rock-estore/docs/DesignDoc.md

 ## Executive Summary

-Party Rockers is an ecommerce website that customers can buy rocks to fulfill all of their geological desires.
-On this website customers can sign in with their own username and secure password, at which point they will have access to the many rocks on the website.
+Party Rockers is an ecommerce website that customers can buy rocks to fulfill all of their geological desires from.
+On this website customers can sign in with their own username and secure password.
+Afterwards, they will have access to the many rocks on the website.
 Customers will be able to look at the details of their rocks and even customize them.
-Once they found the rocks of their choice they'll be able to add them to their cart at which point they will be able to checkout and get the rocks of their dreams.
+Once they found the rocks of their choice, they'll be able to add them to their cart at which point they will be able to checkout, enter their payment information, and get the rocks of their dreams.
 Admins will be able to set inventory and add/edit/remove rocks from the store.

 Remember, it's not just a boulder; it's a rock.